AryanPandi/Student-Managment-System/README.md

 For the requirements for the project are XAMPP Server and MYSQL.

 All feature like repopulation of form, session handling , concept of cookie,form handling techniques, regex and form validations are implemented in this project.

+For the database part Tables like student,admin,class,fee_payments were created.
+And the foreign key contraint is applied were if any class is deleted then the subsequent students ill also get deleted.